stacks-network/docs/_ios/tutorial.md

 ### Add a redirect end point to your application

-When a user opens the webapp from the Blockstack browser on an iOS phone, you want the web app to redirect the user to your iOS application.
+When a user opens the webapp from the Blockstack Browser on an iOS phone, you want the web app to redirect the user to your iOS application.
 The work you do here will allow it.